aaschm/DataWranglingProject/README.md

 # HTML File

 This is an HTML file that needs to be downloaded and opened in a web browser to view its content.
+All project details/data information is included in the HTML file.

 ## Instructions:
 1. Download the HTML file.